Costs and Fundraising

 Covers your lodging on the ride, most meals, a jersey, water bottle, and transportation back to Nashville at the end of the ride if you need it (read about transportation here).

-To meet our team fundraising goal, we require that every rider raise at least $750 (unless you are a full-time student – then you’ll get the student discount of $500!).
+To meet our team fundraising goal, we require that every rider raise at least $750 (riders 26 and under are required to raise at least $500).

 We encourage you to set your fundraising goals high – the more we can raise, the more lives we can impact!